“With over 147,000 square miles to explore … there’s more to discover throughout Montana than most people dream.“Montana Office of Tourism

 Today we head into our second national park of the trip, Glacier National Park, consistently rated America's best national park for hiking.
 We start by going up the famous Going-to-the-Sun Road, which is not even usually open until July due to heavy snows.
 Our goal is the Highline Trail, one of the most famous hikes in the park and deservedly so.
-Our hike takes place high above the Going-to-the-Sun-Road, with sweeping vistas of the western half of of the Park, alpine meadows full of glacier lilies and beargrass, and amazing views of the surrounding peaks.
+Our hike takes place high above the Going-to-the-Sun-Road, with sweeping vistas of the western half of the Park, alpine meadows full of glacier lilies and beargrass, and amazing views of the surrounding peaks.
 The hike is relatively easy until we reach the final climb up Haystack Pass, our turnaround point.
 This is a hike that will take your breath away; it is truly astonishing for those not accustomed to hiking in the mountains.
-We'll stop to explore the area at Lake McDonald Lodge on our way back to Whitefish and a hearty dinner downtown.
+Please note the hike is Trailhead Service, meaning we do not actually hike with you.
+We'll stop to explore the area at Lake McDonald Lodge on our way back to Whitefish and enjoy a hearty dinner downtown.

 Main Hiking Route: 7 miles round trip - mostly flat with some undulations and a short, steep section up to Haystack Pass (which can be skipped).
 Note: this hike has a short section at the beginning and end that may be intimidating to those with a fear of heights.

 Glacier National Park is worth another full day and we have saved the best part for today.
 Today we rise early to explore the east side of the Park and the Many Glacier area.
 We'll stop at the historic hotel to soak in a little of the culture of the facility and then head to our trailhead.
 Today we are hiking to Iceberg Lake, approximately 10 miles with only moderate elevation gain.
 The trail starts off through the trees before opening up with incredible views of the surrounding mountains.
 We'll stop at Ptarmigan Falls for a break and then continue to the lake.
 Beautifully situated at the base of the mountains and with icebergs truly floating in it, this is your fantasy mountain scenery photo come true.
+Again, because permits are not available to provide guided hikes in the park, this is Trailhead Service.
 This is a full-day excursion and we'll head back to Whitefish in the late afternoon.